 The overuse of opioids is a public health crisis.
 Opioid-related deaths have quadrupled in the last fifteen years and now surpass deaths from automobile accidents.
 Recent studies estimate the opioid epidemic costs the United States $78.5 billion annually, including $28 billion spent for healthcare and substance abuse and $7.7 billion for criminal justice costs.
 Each day, about 12 Californians die from a drug overdose, and opioids—primarily prescription pain relievers and heroin—are the main driver of overdose deaths.
 Patients seeking relief from chronic pain can too easily become addicted to prescription pain relievers.
 Smart Care California is promoting actionable approaches to reversing the course of the opioid epidemic.

 Patients, Families, and Caregivers

 Easy-to-read information on the safe use of prescription painkillers in both print and interactive formats.
 Key resources include fact sheets on side effects of opioids and alternative ways to manage pain.
 Providers, payers, and purchasers can distribute these resources to patients and consumers.

-- Opioid Safety Coalitions Network (California Health Care Foundation)
+- Opioid Safety Coalitions Network (Center for Health Leadership & Practice)

 - Prescription Painkillers 5 surprising facts (Consumer Reports)